mnottale/cppgow/README.md

 ## Asynchronous route handler

-If you need to reply asynchronously to a client request, you can now do so using the asynchronous API:
+### In C

-  - Set the last parameter of `cppgow::registerRoute()`/`cppgowRegisterHandler()` to `true/1`.
+  - Set the last parameter of `cppgowRegisterHandler()` to `1`.
   - In your handler return a statusCode of 0 and no payload.
   - Copy `request->requestId` to your asynchronous handler.
   - At any time, call `cppgowWriteHeader(requestId, key, val)`, `cppgowWriteStatusCode(requestId, code)` and `cppgowWriteData(requestId, ptr, len)`.
   - When you are done, call `cppgowWriteData(requestId, 0, 0)`.

+### In C++

+Register a handler with signature `void myHandler(cppgow::ServerRequest const& request, cppgow::ServerResponseWriter& writer)`

+The writer is movable but non-copyable.
+It exposes methods to write the status-code, headers and payload.

 ## Anything else I should know?

 Since the heavy lifting is done by goroutines, your callbacks will be called from a random thread.

 ## C++ Router